marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: l1_data variable attribute, Blackfin, l1_data_A variable attribute, Blackfin, l1_data_B variable attribute, Blackfin

-.. gcc-attr:: l1_data, l1_data_A, l1_data_B
+.. blackfin-var-attr:: l1_data, l1_data_A, l1_data_B

   Use these attributes on the Blackfin to place the variable into L1 Data SRAM.
-  Variables with :gcc-attr:`l1_data` attribute are put into the specific section named ``.l1.data``.
+  Variables with :var-attr:`l1_data` attribute are put into the specific section named ``.l1.data``.
 Those with ``l1_data_A`` attribute are put into the specific section named ``.l1.data.A``.
 Those with ``l1_data_B`` attribute are put into the specific section named ``.l1.data.B``.

 .. index:: l2 variable attribute, Blackfin

-.. gcc-attr:: l2
+.. blackfin-var-attr:: l2

   Use this attribute on the Blackfin to place the variable into L2 SRAM.
-  Variables with :gcc-attr:`l2` attribute are put into the specific section named ``.l2.data``.
+  Variables with :var-attr:`l2` attribute are put into the specific section named ``.l2.data``.

 .. _h8-300-variable-attributes: